sympower/dt-data-load-tool/docs/website/docs/walkthroughs/add_credentials.md

 client_email = "client_email" # please set me up!
 ```

-If dlt tries to read this from environment variables, it will use a different naming convention.
+If data_load_tool tries to read this from environment variables, it will use a different naming convention.

 For environment variables, all names are capitalized and sections are separated with a double underscore "__".